 I have personally used their transition services to help with my temporary visa.
 I’ve found them to be responsive, professional and friendly.

 Even though it appears new content has not been added for a few months, you will still find an amazing amount of information on their website.
 Be sure to look at the date the article was posted to ensure that the information is still current.
+UPDATE: new editors have just taken over the site and plan on updating information.

 What do I like about Yucatan Living?